UKHO/docs/docs/linux-workstations/index.md

 <u>Enter the following:</u>
 For username: <code>root</code>
 For password: <See password in PMP under "Mint VMWare Dev Workstation Root">

-<u>You will be asked for the username of the new user you wish to create on the VM, which should be:</u>
+<u>You will be asked for the username of the new user you wish to create on the VM.</u>
+!!! example
+    * joe.bloggs
+    * jane.doe
+!!! note "Username constraints"
+    The username must be:
     * Lower-case
     * Alphabetic
     * No spaces

-* (E.g. joe.bloggs, jane.doe)

-<u>Next, you will be asked for your full name, which should be:</u>
+<u>Next, you will be asked for your full name, which should be alphabetic</u>
-* Alphabetic

 <u>Next, you will be asked for your password:</u>
+!!! warning
-* NOTE: There are restrictions on the password you can use; passwords which are too lenient will be rejected.
+    There are restrictions on the password you can use; passwords which are too lenient will be rejected.

 <u>The set of interactions (for a user named jane.doe) might look as follows:</u>